rlopez133/baremetal-deploy/ansible-ipi-install/README.md

 # Tour of the Ansible Playbook

-The `ansible-ipi` playbook consists of 3 main directories:
+The `ansible-ipi` playbook consists of 2 main directories:

-* `group_vars` - contains the file `all` that has all the default variable values and their defintion
+* `inventory` - contains the file `hosts.sample` that:
+  * contains all the modifiable variables, their default values, and their definition.
+Some variables are empty ensuring user's give an explicit value.
-* `inventory` - contains the file `hosts` that requires the setting up of your provision node, master nodes, and worker nodes.
+  * the setting up of your provision node, master nodes, and worker nodes.
 Each section will require additional details (i.e. Management credentials).
 * `roles` - contains two roles: `node-prep` and `installer`. `node-prep` handles all the prerequisites that the provisioner node requires prior to running the installer.
 The `installer` role handles extracting the installer, setting up